alexrutz/flightgpt/COCKPIT_SYSTEMS.md

 ## Overhead Panel
 Indicates APU running state and fuel crossfeed status similar to the annunciator lights on a real overhead panel.
+The panel can also start or stop the APU and toggle fuel crossfeed just like the separate APU and fuel controls.

 ## Hydraulic Panel
 Shows the current hydraulic system pressure.
 Loss of pressure reduces control